 The Company performs an impairment review when certain impairment indicators are present.
 Determining the fair value of property, plant & equipment and intangible asset, which require the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets, requires the Company to make estimates and assumptions that can materially affect the consolidated financial statements.
-Future events could cause the Company to conclude that property, plant and equipment and intangible assets are impaired.
-Any resulting impairment loss could have a material adverse impact on the financial condition and results of operations.
-As at year-end, management believes that no impairment loss should be recognized in these consolidated financial statements.

-5. CRITICAL ACCOUNTING JUDGMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (CONTINUED)
+5. CRITICAL ACCOUNTING JUDGMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)